Your Rights at Work

 National Minimum Wage

 You must be paid at least the legal minimum hourly wage for your age group.
+These our outlined on the government website.

 Paid Holidays